pyMultiVideo/docs/docs/user-guide/manual-installation.md

       - This will install the drivers for the cameras
 3. Extract the .zip file for the Python Spinnaker SDK to a known location.
 4. Install the PySpin (not distributed by pip)
-       - In the spinnaker SDK, you will see file called `.whl`
+       - In the spinnaker SDK, you will see file with the extention `.whl`
        - Copy the path to the `.whl` file
+       - Ensure that the conda environment `pmv` has been activated using the `conda activate pmv` command.
        - Install it in the miniconda environment created above: e.g. `pip install "path/to/sdk/spinnaker_python-4.0.0.116-cp310-cp310-win_amd64.whl"`

+The installation in complete!

 ## Lanch Application

 - Activate the conda environment e.g. `conda activate pmv`
 - Launch the python application from the active python environment: `python path/to/pyMultiVideo_GUI.pyw`
+- To launch from the file explorer double click the `LAUNCH_GUI.bat` which runs the commands described above.
+A shortcut to this file can be made to launch this application from elsewhere.